-- 1. Assure scene safety and notify appropriate agencies to mitigate the hazard. - 2.
-Commonly occurring with electrical injuries are long bone fractures, cardiac dysrhythmias, and neurological deficits.
-Victims of lightning strikes may be in cardiac arrest, but frequently can be resuscitated quickly after intubation and assisted ventilations. - 3.
-Assess for multiple entrance and exit wounds. - 4.
-Cover wounds with clean dressings as required. - 5.
-Perform 12 lead ECG (transmitted) and continual monitoring for possible cardiac disturbances.
+- 1. Commonly occurring with electrical injuries are long bone fractures, cardiac dysrhythmias, and neurological deficits.
+Victims of lightning strikes may be in cardiac arrest, but frequently can be resuscitated quickly after intubation and assisted ventilations. - 2.
+Assess for multiple entrance and exit wounds. - 3.
+Perform 12 lead ECG and continual monitoring for possible cardiac disturbances.
 Electrical current may induce dysrhythmia's such as bradycardia's, tachycardia's, ventricular fibrillation, and asystole.